renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Effect: You are particularly good at evasive movement.

           - In combat, you may take a Standard Action to *move evasively*.
 You may move up to your running rate.
 Until the beginning of your next turn, you may defend with your Athletics skill, and you gain +20 to your defenses.
           - You don’t have to actually move from your space to use this power.
 Using Weave without moving might represent focusing all your attention on parrying incoming blows, for example.
           - You get the +20 bonus to checks made to defend yourself, whether you use Athletics to defend or not.
-You can defend with Fray and still get the +20 bonus, for example.~~
+You can defend with Fray and still get the +20 bonus, for example.

+      - This power is unnecessary now that we added evasive movement back.

   - Quick Counter: